FabianGosebrink/offering-solutions-html/homepage/content/blog/2015-03-04-asp-net-helpers-by-offering-solutions.md

 }
 ```

-In this exampe the ModelValidator in the NuGet above is used which you can simply register

-with Ninject for example like this:
+In this exampe the ModelValidator in the NuGet above is used which you register with Ninject for example like this:

 ```csharp
 kernel.Bind(typeof(IModelValidator)).To(typeof(ModelValidatorImpl));